The bond that broke the internet

 Anatomy of a bond

 A bond is essentially a loan.
-You lend the government, say, $100, and after the bond matures (in 4 weeks, 6 months, 10 years etc., depending on which bond you buy) the government will pay you back, plus a little interest.
+You lend the government, say, $100, and after the bond matures (in four weeks, six months, 10 years etc., depending on which bond you buy) the government will pay you back, plus a little interest.

 U.S. government bonds are considered to be one of the safest investments in the world, with basically zero risk.
 Also, basically zero reward.
 "Up until recently, I think 'boring' would be a totally accurate word to describe Treasury bonds," said Leondis.
 "And for most people, not really worth a look because rates were so incredibly low.
 Like, less than 1% kind of low."